The Torus of Triangles: Introduction

-The article \cite{Port} makes a convincing case that a reasonable moduli space should admit a transitive action by a compact group.
-The points are thereby assigned equal priority, and the different regions can be assigned finite measures since the group is compact.
-Portnoy further suggests that the ``right'' distribution should align with the spherically symmetrical construction $\P^5(\R)$ using the six coordinates of the triangle's three vertices (up to scalar multiplication).
-This idea is championed in \cite{ES15}, see below.
+In \cite{Port} Portnoy suggests a moduli space of triangles should admit a transitive action by a compact group, in order that the various classes carry equal priority, and different regions can be assigned finite measures (since the group is compact).
+The ``right'' distribution should align with the spherically symmetrical construction $\P^5(\R)$ using the six coordinates of the triangle's three vertices (up to scalar multiplication).
+This idea is used in \cite{ES15}.
+Since our construction actually {\it is} a compact group, it admits a transitive action by a compact group, and so passes Portnoy's test, but we include degenerate types that do not come from $\P^5(\R)$.
+Some of our measurements agree with those of \cite{Port}, though our measure itself appears to be different, as noted in \cite[1.1]{ES15}.

-In \cite{CNSS} a space with a transitive action by a compact group is constructed that generalizes to $n$-gons and introduces valuable pedagogical techniques.
-The paper succeeds in obtaining a uniform distribution of triangles, but at the expense of distorting the relative measures of triangles in order to make the plane conform to a sphere.
-This has the effect of over-valuing short side lengths, hence obtuse triangles, and indeed their computation of the obtuse-to-acute ratio is much higher than the $3$-to-$1$ value advocated by Portnoy and many others.

-Since our construction actually {\it is} a compact Lie group, it admits a transitive action by a compact group, and so passes Portnoy's test.
-Furthermore, the measurements we make agree with those of \cite{Port} based on the $\P^5$ example, although our measure appears to be quite different, as noted in \cite[1.1]{ES15}.

-In the excellent treatment \cite{ES15}, which aims to rejuvenate the study of shape theory, the moduli space is constructed as in \cite{Port}, and the focus is on the normal distribution on the six coordinates of three vertices, which they apply to obtain a probability $P(O)=3/4$ for a random triangle to be obtuse.
-They produce our angle-based moduli space in passing, and apply the uniform angle distribution to obtain the same answer $P(O)=3/4$ for a random triangle to be obtuse.
-They point out how curious it is that these two spaces give the same result, in spite of the fact that they come from fundamentally different measures.